Choosing the Right Size

 3. Put on your Solite Heat Booster socks if you plan to wear them inside your boots.

 4. Once water comes to a full bubbling boil, gently pour into your Solite boots (in the sink), filling each to slightly below the seam where the neoprene upper is attached to the sole.
 See photo.

 5. Wait 5 minutes for the boiling water to soften the sole material.

 6. After 5 minutes, carefully pour out the hot water from your Solite boot (doing one boot at a time) and quickly rinse out the inside of the boot with cold water to lower the surface temperature and to prevent burning.
 Test with your hand as you will want to get your foot in as warm as you can comfortably stand.

 7. Place your foot inside your Solite boot while wearing the Heat Booster sock if you plan on using the socks regularly.
 Make sure your big-toe sits comfortably in the toe cavity and your heel is flush in the heel pocket.

 8. Repeat Steps 6 and 7 for the other boot.

 9. Secure boot ankle straps if you have them.

-10. Walk around in your Solite boots for the next 10 minutes, that's if you feel the boots are still over tight, this is in order to expand the material to fit to your feet
+10. Walk around in your Solite boots for the next 10-15 minutes to allow the boots to mold comfortably to your feet as they cool down.

 12. If you are unhappy with the fit, you can re-mold your Solite boots repeating the same steps above.
 Your Solite boots should feel completely comfortable, almost like part of your foot.